 4. Putting Your Child on the Potty Will Train Them

 If you’re setting a timer every 30 minutes to take your toddler to the potty, they are not the one who is trained, you are.

-This can be a helpful way to start while they learn their body’s cues, but if weeks go by and you’re escorting your little one to the potty, pulling down their britches, setting them up there, waiting until they go or you give up every 30 minutes, they are not potty trained.
+Using a timer for potty training can be a helpful way to start while your child is learning their body’s cues, but if weeks go by and you’re escorting your little one to the potty, pulling down their britches, setting them up there, waiting until they go or you give up every 30 minutes, they are not potty trained.